Seven Figure Pharmacist: How to Take Control of Your Financial Life

 And I wanted to use this post to tell you a little bit about the book, and to encourage you to read it for yourself (spoiler alert: It's excellent).

-Even better, I've reached out to Tim and Tim, and they've graciously offered a discount for tl;dr pharmacy readers that will knock 10% off your price (just enter the code TLDR at checkout).
+Even better, Tim, Tim, and Tim have graciously offered a discount for tl;dr pharmacy readers that will knock 15% off your price (just enter the code TLDR at checkout).

 Anyway, let's dig in to the nuts and bolts of Seven Figure Pharmacist.